waikato-datamining/video-frame-selector/DESCRIPTION.rst

 to broadcast the images as JPG bytes and then listening on another channel for the predictions to come through.
 This approach avoids wearing out disks.

+Rather than just processing every n-th frame, a simple pruning mechanism can be employed which discards frames that are too similar.

 Project page:

 https://github.com/waikato-datamining/video-frame-selector